popphp/docs/user_guide/views.rst

 Scalars
 ~~~~~~~

-Examples of using scalar values were show above.
+Examples of using scalar values were shown above.
 You wrap the name of the variable in the placeholder
 bracket notation, ``[{title}]``, in which the variable ``$title`` will render.

 Arrays